Sonny Brogan: Background

 Sonny Brogan was born in Dublin, the eldest of three children born to Alicia Brown and Andrew Brogan.
 On a holiday trip to Kildare as a young boy, he first heard Irish music played on the accordion by his great uncle, Thomas Cleary.
-His mother, when opening luggage on returning home, found a melodeon hidden there 'stolen' by Sonny who had taken a fancy to it.
+His mother, when opening luggage on returning home, found a melodeon hidden there by Sonny who had taken a fancy to it.
 He was allowed to keep the instrument and taught himself to play it.

-Growing up he attended music classes for piano, and learned how to read basic music notation.
+Growing up, he attended music classes for piano, and learned how to read basic music notation.
 He soon found, however that his ear served him better as a teacher, and abandoned "paper music" as he called it.
 The teacher in question offered to teach Sonny free of charge if he returned, but he declined.

-Sonny had a great love of music in general and possessed many 78rpm records of artists like Amelita Galli-Curci, apart from a huge collection of Michael Coleman, the Sligo fiddle player, who he admired more than any other musician.

 1930s and 1940s

 In the 1930s and 1940s, alongside his close friend Bill Harte, he played with the Lough Gill Quartette.
-Sonny gathered a lot of tunes from Bill Harte, some of which he would write down in tonic solfa for the record, and others which he simply committed to memory.
-It has been said that both Bill Harte and Sonny Brogan "are reputed to have been among the pioneers who saw the potential for Irish music making in the button accordion pitched B/C and subsequently devised and disseminated the fingering method".
-One of the tunes Sonny recorded with the Lough Gill Quartette, "Toss the Feathers" (78rpm His Master's Voice IM948), was his own composition, and he took great pride in playing it on selected occasions.
+Sonny gathered a lot of tunes from Bill Harte, some of which he would write down in tonic sol-fa for the record, and others which he simply memorised.
+Bill Harte and Sonny Brogan saw the potential for Irish music making in the button accordion pitched B/C and subsequently devised and disseminated the fingering method".
+One of the tunes Sonny recorded with the Lough Gill Quartette, "Toss the Feathers" (78 rpm His Master's Voice IM948), was his own composition, and he took great pride in playing it on selected occasions.

-Sonny went to England briefly in the 1940s, and on his return, George Rowley (fiddler originally from County Leitrim) and Ned Stapleton (flute player from Dublin) wrote "Sonny's Return" in honour of him.
-Ned called it "The Wanderer's Return", but it is more commonly known as "Sonny's Return".
+Sonny went to England briefly in the 1940s, and on his return, George Rowley, a fiddler originally from County Leitrim, and Ned Stapleton, a flute player from Dublin, wrote "Sonny's Return" in his honour.
+Stapleton originally called it "The Wanderer's Return", but it is more commonly known as "Sonny's Return".

-A regular in The Piper's Club in Thomas Street, Dublin, Sonny played alongside John Kelly Sr, Tom Mulligan, Tommy Potts, piper Tommy Reck (who often played at Sonny's home), Leo Rowsome, Sean Seery and many other traditional musicians of the day.
+A regular in The Piper's Club in Thomas Street, Dublin, Sonny played alongside John Kelly Sr, Tom Mulligan, Tommy Potts, piper Tommy Reck, Leo Rowsome, Sean Seery and many other traditional musicians of the day.
 Sonny had his own Céilí Dance Band during the 1940s who played in Barry's Hotel and in the Teachers' Club, Parnell Square, Dublin.

-"Sonny Brogan's Mazurka" is a very well known Irish Mazurka and has been made popular in more recent years by The Chieftains.
+"Sonny Brogan's Mazurka" is a known Irish Mazurka and has been made popular in more recent years by The Chieftains.